Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Fukaya-Seidel Type A-infinity -category of Three-Manifolds

 \textit{Langlands Duality in a 4d-HW Atiyah-Floer Correspondence for Loop Gauge Groups} In particular, from the web, we have, amongst other additional relations,

 which is a Langlands duality in a 4d-HW Atiyah-Floer correspondence for loop gauge groups!

-\section{A Fukaya-Seidel type \texorpdfstring{$A_\infty$}{A-infinity}-category of Three-Manifolds}
+\section{A Fukaya-Seidel Type \texorpdfstring{$A_\infty$}{A-infinity}-category of Three-Manifolds}

-In this section, we will consider the case where $M_5 = M_3 \times \R^2$, and recast HW theory as either a 2d model on $\R^2$ or an SQM in path space.
+In this section, we will consider the case where $M_5 = M_3 \times \R^2$ with $M_3$ being a closed and compact three-manifold, and recast HW theory as either a 2d model on $\R^2$ or an SQM in path space.
 In doing so, we would be able to physically realize, via (1) a gauged Landau-Ginzburg (LG) interpretation of the 2d model and its equivalent SQM which define a soliton string theory, and (2) the 5d-HW partition function, a Fukaya-Seidel type (FS) $A_\infty$-category with objects being $G$ Hitchin configurations on $M_3$.